Current Research Areas

 Analysis of large-scale brain activity

 We develop techniques for analyzing and visualizing the rich spatiotemporal structure and network organization of brain activity.
-In one avenue, we are studying time-varying changes in fMRI signal characteristics across scales of seconds to minutes, and using multimodal imaging and behavioral measures to examine patterns that may give rise to ongoing physiological and cognitive processes.
-These "dynamic" imaging features may reveal new information about state-dependent brain activity and provide more sensitive disease biomarkers.
+In one avenue, we are studying time-varying changes in whole-brain fMRI signal characteristics across scales of seconds to minutes.
+These "dynamic" imaging features may reveal new information about brain function and provide more sensitive disease biomarkers.

 Selected publications: